 NIDILRR-designated Model Systems

-The National Institute on Disability, Independent Living and Rehabilitation Research Model Systems (NIDILRR) has designated Kessler Institute for Rehabilitation, in collaboration with Kessler Foundation, as one of only seven Model Systems for the treatment and research of both traumatic brain and spinal cord injuries.
+The National Institute on Disability, Independent Living and Rehabilitation Research (NIDILRR) has designated Kessler Institute for Rehabilitation, in collaboration with Kessler Foundation, as one of only ten centers nationwide - and the only hospital in New Jersey - as a Model System for the treatment and research of both traumatic brain and spinal cord injuries.

-- Northern New Jersey Spinal Cord Injury System The Northern New Jersey Spinal Cord Injury System (NNJSCIS) is a collaborative project of the Kessler Foundation, University Hospital and Kessler Institute for Rehabilitation.
+- The Northern New Jersey Spinal Cord Injury System (NNJSCIS) is a collaborative project of the Kessler Foundation, University Hospital and Kessler Institute for Rehabilitation.
 The NNJSCIS provides a comprehensive continuum of care for spinal cord injury (SCI) patients from the time of injury through long-term follow-up.
-We are one of only 16 SCI model systems in the country currently funded by NIDILRR to conduct this critical research and improve outcomes for people with SCI.
+We are one of only 18 SCI model systems in the country currently funded by NIDILRR to conduct this critical research and improve outcomes for people with SCI.

-- Northern New Jersey Traumatic Brain Injury System The Northern New Jersey Traumatic Brain Injury System (NNJTBIS), also funded by the NIDILRR, is one of only 14 national model systems conducting innovative research into the evaluation, treatment and outcomes for individuals with brain injury.
-Kessler Foundation and Kessler Institute for Rehabilitation, in cooperation with five area trauma centers, focus on the continuum of care from the onset of injury through acute care and rehabilitation to community reintegration and
+- The Northern New Jersey Traumatic Brain Injury System (NNJTBIS), also funded by the NIDILRR, is one of only 16 national model systems conducting innovative research into the evaluation, treatment and outcomes for individuals with brain injury.
+Kessler Foundation and Kessler Institute for Rehabilitation, in cooperation with four area trauma centers, focus on the continuum of care from the onset of injury through acute care and rehabilitation to community reintegration.

 Let us help